Beginners should be suspicious of validation.

 The question is whether Broad City would have existed if they had been accepted onto an improv team back in 2009.

 My guess is that the show wouldn’t exist, at least not yet, and perhaps never at the scale of success it has earned.

 Established institutions have a normalizing effect.
-To be accepted into the in-group, you have to conform to whatever standards that group has implicitly or explicitly set.
-And once you’re there, you tend to revert to the mean.
+To be accepted into the in-group, we have to conform to whatever standards that group has implicitly or explicitly set.
+And once we’re there, we tend to revert to the mean.

-There’s nothing wrong with being accepted into a peer group that you respect, whether it’s people that go to a particular university or perform comedy in a particular scene, or create a particular form of art.
+There’s nothing wrong with being accepted into a peer group that we respect, whether that means going to to a particular university or performing comedy in a particular scene, or being hired into our dream profession.
 It’s both a thrill and a comfort to get that type of validation.
 But being exceptional necessarily means being different than what is currently valued, accepted, and understood.

 One of the most dangerous threats to exceptional beginners is early validation from the existing establishment.
 The allure of rounding ones edges, of shying away from original ideas and untested assumptions in order to fit in is too strong.

-To be exceptional, you should be pissing people off, or confusing them, or disappointing them roughly as often as you are pleasing them.
+To be exceptional, we should be pissing people off, or confusing them, or disappointing them roughly as often as we are pleasing them.